A-cute-blob/phonelookup/README.md

-# 🔍 Phone Lookup — OSINT Tool by Zeno
+# 🔍 Phone Lookup — OSINT Tool by A-cute-blob(Zeno)

 **Phone Lookup** is a cross-platform open-source OSINT utility for gathering detailed information about phone numbers, including:
 - Location & region